Nutritional Psychology: Best Foods for Mental Well-Being

 Doctors recommend omega-3 and omega-6 fatty acids to everyone, as these both have amazing preventative and medicinal qualities.
 They are the most abundant fats in our brains and are crucial in maintaining the brain’s cellular parts.
 Sometimes, doctors refer to them as the ideal ‘brain food’.
 Natural oils are rich in these essential fatty acids.
 Try using olive oil in your cooking as it helps to fight against inflammation and improves memory retention.

 Studies suggest that these oils also minimize stress.
 Flaxseed oil also benefits the brain’s health as it’s a great source of vitamin E and protein fiber.
 CBD oil is linked with easing brain activity and reducing stress.
 It also helps to cope with depression as well.
-You can use CBD joints as an alternative to it if you’re habitual of smoking cigarettes.
+Click here to use CBD joints as an alternative to it if you’re habitual of smoking cigarettes.
 They help to clear out blockages and are proven to reduce anxiety and stress as they contain a balanced amount of both omega-3 and omega-6 fatty acids.

 Fatty fish such as salmon and sardines contain high amounts of omega-3 fatty acids.
 As you may know, 60% of our brain consists of fat, so your fat intake must be adequate for the brain’s proper functioning.
 Consider taking fish once a week.
 You can also add fish oil to your diet but eating fish is the best method to gain the maximum amount of nutrients.
 Wild salmon contains huge amounts of good fats, and studies suggest that it effectively reduces the risk of mental decline and improves memory.